 3. Stitch in different directions – up, down, around.
 Avoid a straight path, which will pull out easier.

 These are all nylon thread and come in a variety of sizes and colors.
 Nymo in particular comes in sizes: 000, 00, 0, A, B, C, D, E, F, and G, with 000 being the thinnest and G being the thickest.
-(The most commonly used sizes in beading are B and D.) Fireline is a strong braided thread with no stretch and makes a good choice for sharp-edged beads like bugles or crystals, or anywhere you want a little more stiffness.
-Fireline comes in many sizes, and the most popular for seed bead stitching are 4lb, 6lb and 8lb.
-Through experience and trial and error, you will come to find your own favorite for each type of bead you work with and project you do.
+(The most commonly used sizes in beading are B and D.) These threads are great for most purposes, and are the best for making your fringing hang softly as well as color matching to your beads.

 Thread Waxes and Conditioners

 Waxes and conditioners both help prevent fraying in your thread.
 Synthetic and natural beeswax also protect and coat your thread as well as helping with your tension.
-Conditioners such as Thread Heaven, a Teflon-based product, makes your thread feel silky and will make it slide easily through the beads.

 Needles

 Beading needles have a very narrow eye to allow for a bead to slide over it.
 The most common sizes of needles are 10, 12 and 13; the smaller the number, the larger the needle.
 Needles may start to curve over time from use and will need to be replaced.
 If you are making multiple passes through a bead or using different sizes of beads in your project, you may need to switch to a smaller needle while you work.
-I always like to start beading with a 10 and switch to a 12 or 13 as needed.
-It’s good to have all three sizes on hand while you work.

 Beads